The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 A summary of all of Samurai's actions can be found [here.](/jobs/melee/samurai/skills-overview/)

 In an eight-person instance such as an Extreme Primal or Savage Raid, all actions except (usually) Leg Sweep will see at least some use.
 Leg Sweep has seen situational use in the past.
-Depending on your party's strategy, Bloodbath, Second Wind, and Feint may all be used situationally to assist healers, while Arm’s Length is useful in any fight with a knockback/pull mechanic such as floors two and four of Pandaemonium Savage.
+Depending on your party's strategy, Bloodbath, Second Wind, and Feint may all be used situationally to assist healers, while Arm’s Length is useful in any fight with a knockback/pull mechanic such as floor three of Arcadion Savage.
 True North will be useful in a majority of fights, as getting a full omni-directional fight is very uncommon these days.

 # Shape of the Blade: Introduction to Samurai